abhisharsinha/IWantTo/Readme.md

-## How to run application
+## How to run the application

-Once all the depedency are met and keys are provided following steps are helpful
+Once all the dependency are met and keys are provided following steps are helpful
 ```sh
 cd IWantTo
 node app.js